script-fu/artbox/content/hub/plugins/folder/Alpha-To-Show-Mask.md

 ## Introduction

-This plug-in is a simple one that helps turn a layer’s alpha into a mask in show mode.
-It helps you find stray pixels if needed.
-You can set a shortcut key for it.
-The first press will turn on the mask, and the next press will apply the mask.
+This plug-in toggles a layer’s alpha channel into a mask in Show Mask mode, which is useful for finding stray pixels.
+On the first run, it converts the alpha channel into a mask, shows it, and switches the foreground and background colours to black and white.
+On the second run, it applies the mask, restoring the layer to an alpha-only state, and puts your original colours back as the active FG/BG.

 [YouTube](https://youtu.be/endGIR4zymk)